This is a guest post by Jesse Hasup, an adventure traveller/photographer who was based in Alaska.

 I made this trip when moving to my new home.
 Driving along the Chilkat River, up and over the pass, takes you into Canada.
 A 15 minute stretch of British Columbia, and then into the Yukon.

-This wall of mountains are what keeps coastal areas wet and temperate.
+This wall of mountains is what keeps coastal areas wet and temperate.
 Now you are in the Interior, where winter temperatures plunge to -60 (both Fahrenheit and Celsius).

-You soon join the AlCan Highway which skirts along the borders of the Canadian Kluane National Park, contiguous with Glacier Bay and Wrangell St Elias, forming by far the largest wilderness area in the world.
+You soon join the AlCan Highway which skirts along the borders of the Canadian Kluane National Park, contiguous with Glacier Bay and Wrangell-St-Elias National Park forming by far the largest wilderness area in the world.

 What does such extreme cold feel like?
 The cold doesn’t hit you at once. -30 feel like 0 at first.
 I don’t think our nerves have evolved to tell the difference.